Table of Contents[Hide][Show]

 diff -i file1 file2

-option makes the comparison case-insensitive.
+The -i option makes the comparison case-insensitive.

 This is useful when comparing text files where case differences are not meaningful, such as log files or user-generated content.